 Published in ACM Interactions (Rosner, ed.) in November-December 2016 | three pages, with photographs by Danielle Morgan | subscription required

 Links: essay (HTML); photographs (ZIP; by Danielle Morgan); MLab research on early magnetic recording (HTML); talk at U. of Hawaiʻi at Mānoa with slides (HTML); conversation on KHPR 88.1 FM Hawaiʻi public radio (MP3); resources related to “Critical Design”, “Types of Prototypes”, and “Before You Make a Thing” (HTML)

 In the lab I direct, we prototype technologies that no longer exist or no longer function.
 Within the field of comparative media studies, this approach is somewhat atypical, mostly because historians and theorists usually treat media as objects of study, not materials for inquiry.
 Each of our prototypes corresponds with a year somewhere between 1840 and 1940.
 For instance, we recently conducted an early magnetic recording experiment from 1898.
 It was probably the first sound recording of its kind.
 We prototyped the components using a combination of sourced and fabricated materials.
 We then installed the prototype in the Audain Gallery at the University of Victoria (UVic).

 (This image of the MLab’s exhibit on early magnetic recording appears in the Interactions essay.
-It shows someone photographing a labeled sound recording on wire alongside a closeup of a recording and label.
+It shows someone photographing a labeled sound recording on wire alongside a closeup of a recording and its label.
 By Danielle Morgan.
 Used with permission.)

 Featured image care of Danielle Morgan.
 Used with permission.
 Bottom image also care of Danielle Morgan, with permission.
 Middle image is a photograph of Interactions (Nov-Dec 2016).
 This page was created on 11 July 2019 and last updated on 14 July 2021.